NASCAR operations of Chip Ganassi Racing: Car No. 40 history

 For the 1998 season, Sabates chose a more experienced driver in 2-time Daytona 500 winner Sterling Marlin.
-Marlin did not qualify at the spring Atlanta race and one year after the team won the pole position there, marking the first time since 1986 that Marlin missed a race.
+Marlin did not qualify at the spring Atlanta race—one year after the team won the pole position there, marking the first time since 1986 that Marlin missed a race.
 At the end of the year, Marlin had six top-10 finishes and ended up 13th in the points standings.
-Marlin showed a brief insurgence in the 1999 season when he won the pole at Pocono.
+Marlin showed a brief resurgence in the 1999 season when he won the pole at Pocono.
 The next year, Marlin placed runner-up to Jeff Gordon at Sonoma, which was his best finish of the season.

 In 2001, the car got a new silver-red paint scheme, a manufacturer switch to Dodge, a new crew chief in Lee McCall, and a new owner in Ganassi.
 Marlin won his qualifying race for the Daytona 500.
 On the last lap of the 500, Marlin was involved in the crash that killed Dale Earnhardt.
 Many fans sent misguided hate mail and death threats to Marlin and his wife, blaming him for Earnhardt's death.
 Earnhardt's drivers Dale Earnhardt Jr. and Michael Waltrip came to Marlin's defense, and Marlin was cleared of any responsibility by NASCAR's investigation into the crash.

 Marlin was able to rise above the controversy, and gave Dodge its first win since its return to NASCAR at Michigan, won again at the UAW-GM Quality 500, and finished 3rd in points, well ahead of the factory-backed Dodges from Evernham Motorsports.
 Marlin led the points standings for most of the 2002 season and won two races, but he suffered a fractured vertebra in a crash at Kansas Speedway, which ended his season.
 Some say that Marlin's injury signified the beginning of the struggles for the team.
 Jamie McMurray, who was scheduled to drive the No. 42 car the following season, filled in for Marlin in six races, with Mike Bliss running the car at Martinsville.
 At Charlotte, McMurray beat out Bobby Labonte to win his 1st race in just his 2nd Winston Cup start.
 This emotional victory was capped off with a phone call from Marlin through the television network congratulating McMurray on his victory.
 Marlin would go winless over the next three seasons, with a best finish of 18th in points in 2003 and was released after 2005.